AnnZak/CodersCamp2020.Project.Front-React.MovieMatch/README.md

 Awesome MovieMatch is meant to be a platform for people to create movie collections & find people with similar movie interests.

 Project was created during [CodersCamp Course](https://coderscamp.edu.pl) in Mar - Apr 2021 using React.

+## Functionalitites

+1. Registration (filling in the registration form, confirmation of the account via a link/button in the e-mail)
+2. Signing in (logging in with e-mail and password).
+Additionally:
+- password recovery option (by clicking on 'Forgot Password?')
+- possibility to register by clicking on 'Don't have an account?
+Sign Up'
+3. Dashboard - list of suggested movies to watch - list of liked movies
+4. A view of all liked movies (accessible by clicking on the heart in the top bar)
+5. A list of user's friends, possibility to add a user to friends
+6. A view of friends' liked movies
+7. Search the movie by title
+8. Display of the movie details (title, photo, description, production date...)
+9. Account settings form - possibility to change the displayed name, account e-mail and password
+10. Logout

 ## Technologies